felipe-nakanishi/felipe-nakanishi/README.md

 Graduated in business, i believe the best strategic decisions are based on data analysis and interpretation.

 - 🔭 Currently working on a data engineering project.
-- 👯 Techs: Python, R, Spark, SQL.
+- 👯 Techs: Python, SQL, PySpark.
-- 📫 How to reach me: felipe.nakanishi@usp.alumni.br | [LinkedIn](https://www.linkedin.com/in/felipe-nakanishi-56654911a/)
+- 📫 How to reach me: felipey.nakanishi@gmail.com | [LinkedIn](https://www.linkedin.com/in/felipe-nakanishi-56654911a/)

 <!--
 <!--